Rezouce/katas/README.md

 ## 99 Bottles of beer

 Write a function sing that returns the lyrics for the song [99 Bottles of Beer](https://en.wikipedia.org/wiki/99_Bottles_of_Beer) as a an array.

+## Ransom note

+A kidnapper wrote a ransom note but is worried it will be traced back to him.
+He found a magazine and wants to know if he can cut out whole words from it and use them to create an untraceable replica of his ransom note.
+The words in his note are case-sensitive and he must use whole words available in the magazine, meaning he cannot use substrings or concatenation to create the words he needs.

+Given the words in the magazine and the words in the ransom note, print Yes if he can replicate his ransom note exactly using whole words from the magazine; otherwise, print No.